28 Easiest and Hardest Languages to Learn for English Speakers

 Follow our tips in the section above to help you learn your chosen language a little quicker, and always keep in mind that good things take time.
 You will have noticed that even the ‘easiest’ languages on this list can take between 575 and 600 hours.

-Above all, have fun.
-There will be times where you feel like giving up, but keep persevering.
+That is a significant amount of time, so make sure to have fun while you learn.
+There will be times when you feel like giving up, but keep persevering.
 You will be glad you did when you hold your first conversation in your new language with a native speaker!